CHAPTER Rev 2400

 All distributions by a business enterprise to its owners shall be

-presumed to be made, sequentially from:
+presumed to be made sequentially from:

 (2) The accumulated revenues and profits of the

-enterprise; and
+business enterprise; and

-(3) The capital of the enterprise.
+(3) The capital of the business enterprise.

 (d)